Best Midtown bars in NYC

 This frenetic hangout is no Moscow memory lane; it lives for today.
 Glossy black marble, wall-to-wall carpet and sturdy green banquettes decorate the room.
 The vast horseshoe-shaped bar is always packed with a mix of young Russian and American rowdies with roving eyes.
 In the bright dining room, inebriated patrons feast on gravlax with potato pancakes and cabbage pie.
 Entrées like chicken tabaka (a split Cornish game hen broiled under a press) are unabashed greasy goodness.

 When you're flush with cash and cachet in certain prominent fields—at the head of DreamWorks, the Yankees or even The New Yorker—it's expected you'll poach talent from everyone else.
 So why aren't there restaurants, like movie studios, sports teams and magazines, that are staffed top to bottom with the industry's most coveted gets?
-The Monkey Bar, owned by publishing titan Graydon Carter of Vanity Fair, may be the first New York restaurant-bar to give that model a shot.
+The Monkey Bar, owned by former Vanity Fair editor in chief Graydon Carter, may be the first New York restaurant-bar to give that model a shot.

 Located on a nondescript block of Midtown is Valerie, a new bar that actually offers you three different experiences.
 In the Gatsby Lounge, soak in the Art Deco-inspired decor as you sip a craft cocktail or head for the Den for a more formal sit-down experience, where you can dine on a menu of New American fare with favorites like burgers, smoked crispy duck wings and a retro wedge salad.